Maximal discs of Weil-Petersson class in $\mathbb{A}\mathrm{d}\mathbb{S}^{2,1}$: Universal Teichm uller Space

 with the coordinate maps $\tilde{h}_\mu:V_\mu\to A_2(\mathbb{D}^*)$ and the transition maps

-By Theorem 2.10 in \cite{TT06}, the above covering endows $T(1)$ with the structure of a complex Hilbert manifold modeled on the Hilbert space $A_2(\mathbb{D}^*)$.
-But, the space $T(1)$ is not connected with respect to the topology induced by the Hilbert manifold structure.
+By Theorem 2.10 in \cite{TT06}, the above covering gives $T(1)$ the structure of a complex Hilbert manifold, modeled on the Hilbert space $A_2(\mathbb{D}^*)$.
+However, $T(1)$ is not connected with respect to the topology induced by the Hilbert manifold structure.

 For the Hilbert space of harmonic Beltrami differentials on $\mathbb{D}$,

 and for $[\mu]\in T(1)$, let $D_0 R_{[\mu]} (H^{-1,1}(\mathbb{D}))$ be the subspace of the tangent space $T_{[\mu]}T(1)= D_0R_{[\mu]} (\Omega^{-1,1}(\mathbb{D}))$, which is equipped with a Hilbert space structure isomorphic to $H^{-1,1}(\mathbb{D})$.
 Let $\mathcal{D}_T$ be the distribution on $T(1)$, defined by the assignment